The Erasmus+ programme

 The course explains step-by-step what you need to do to prepare an effective project with a high chance of being funded.

 Below are some quick tips for maximizing your chance of success.

 Preparing an application is not an immediate process, and it requires careful planning.

 It is useful to assign a small group of people to manage the more technical aspects, but also remember to get your institution’s governing bodies and school community involved in the process.

 This is the only way an Erasmus+ project can receive the approval and support of the entire school community necessary to complete it.

-Link financing requests to real needs
+Link financing requests to your school needs

 Such needs must be expressed in a document known as the European Development Plan (EDP).